-Start a new hobby or pick up one that you used to enjoy.
+Start a new hobby or reengage with one that you used to enjoy.
 Read more for pleasure, listen to podcasts, make art, learn to cook, plant something in a garden, or join a group in person or online.
 Expand your daily or weekly to-do list to include activities that lift your mood and distract your mind and body.

 Set new goals for yourself.

-These can be small, attainable tasks, like cleaning the kitchen.
+You can build emotional resilience through small, attainable tasks, like cleaning the kitchen.
 Or, they can be longer-term goals like learning a new language or how to code.
 Or focus on more significant objectives you need to accomplish, like polishing your resume and landing a job.

 Seek help when you need it.